PipedreamHQ/pipedream/components/http/README.md

 ## Getting Started

+The HTTP / Webhook action is flexible.
+You can use it with your [Pipedream connected accounts](https://pipedream.com/docs/connected-accounts), import cURL commands, or manually define authentication headers with API keys stored in [Environment Variables](https://pipedream.com/docs/environment-variables).

 ### Connecting to an API with a Pipedream connected account

 We recommend choosing this approach to authenticate your HTTP requests.
 Pipedream will manage your connected accounts, even rotating OAuth tokens, and you can focus on implementing the payload details.